 B. Case for Support

-If you started planning your capital campaign, then you probably know what a case for support is used for.
-The case for support explains your capital campaign and how you will use the funds.
+If you’ve already started planning, you probably know how a case for support works.
+A case for support, sometimes known as a donor prospectus, explains your campaign and how you will use the funds.

-The case for support should be a document that answers the common questions donors will have about your project.
+The case for support should answer the common questions donors will have about your project.
 You can send your case for support out with your appeal letters or make it a resource donors can access on your website.

-Your nonprofit can use brochures to provide donors with bite-sized information on your capital campaign.
-In fact, most of the information can come from your case for support.
+Your nonprofit can use brochures to provide donors with bite-sized pieces of information about your capital campaign.
+In fact, most of the information you include in your brochures can come from your case for support.

 Like your other marketing materials, your brochures should match your campaign’s brand.
-It should have information about your donor giving levels, your incentives, and the different ways to give.
+They should include information about your donor giving levels, your incentives, and the different ways to give.

-In between the quiet and public phase, there is a stage known as the kickoff.
-This marks a critical part of your campaign because you’ll announce your project to the world.
+In between the quiet phase and public phase, there is a stage known as the “kickoff.”
+This marks a critical part of your campaign where you’ll announce your project to the world.
 After quietly soliciting gifts from your major donors, it’s time to let everyone know about your campaign.

 Typically, this phase starts with an event that:

-Your event will give you a chance to interact with donors and get them excited about your capital campaign.
-It’s also an opportunity to encourage donors to give.
+Your event will give you a chance to interact with donors, get them excited about your campaign, and encourage them to give.

-Depending on the type of project you’re raising funds for, you might have a formal event to recognize your donors.
-However, you can also host a:
+Depending on the type of project for which you’re raising money, you might want to have a formal event to recognize your donors.
+You can also host a:

 Invite your major donors who have already made a contribution and other supporters who will just be learning about your campaign.
 Having a mix of supporters will hopefully lead to more donations.